Jonah Platt: Music

 He has performed with his brothers, Ben Platt and Henry as "The Platt Brothers".
 He has also performed as a soloist and in duet with Ben.

 Film

 In 2021, he had a minor role in Aaron Sorkin's drama, Being the Ricardos, which also starred Nicole Kidman.
 The following year he starred in the Hulu Hannukah movie, Menorah in the Middle, alongside Lucy DeVito.

 Platt is currently producing his first feature film, The Mensch, in which he will co-produce and star alongside Ginnifer Goodwin.

 Personal life

 In 2016, he married Courtney Galiano in a Jewish ceremony officiated by Rabbi David Wolpe.
-The couple have two children together.
-His wife converted to Judaism and he is an Advisory Board Member for the American Jewish University’s Miller Intro to Judaism Program.
+The couple have three children together.
+His wife converted to Judaism and he is an Advisory Board Member for the American Jewish University's Miller Intro to Judaism Program.

+Platt blesses each of his children at the Shabbat table every Friday, a practice he has maintained since each child was born.
+In 2026, he began hosting Shabbat lunches and regularly reading the weekly Torah portion.

-In 2025, Platt revealed that he had received an adult diagnosis for ADHD and how he was responding to it.
+In 2025, Platt revealed that he had received an adult diagnosis for ADHD.